zaiisao/Documentation/en/Video/custom_video_android.md

     abstract protected void onCapturerClosed();
     ```

-2. Use *SurfaceTexture* to capture the video frame
+2. Use `SurfaceTexture` to capture the video frame.

     ```
     public SurfaceTexture getSurfaceTexture();
     ```

-    See *SurfaceTexture* for methods to capture video frame.
+    See `SurfaceTexture` for methods to capture video frame.

-3. Once the video frame is captured and updated as a texture, call `onTextureFrameAvailable` to send the video frame to RtcEngine.
+3. Once the video frame is captured and updated as a texture, call `onTextureFrameAvailable` to send the video frame to `RtcEngine`.

     ```
     public void onTextureFrameAvailable(int oesTextureId, float[] transformMatrix, long timestampNs);